ashleydavis/highstock-yahoo-demo/README.md

 ## Getting the code

-A zip of the code is attached to the Code Project article (todo, link to article).
+A zip of the code is attached to [the Code Project article](http://www.codeproject.com/Articles/1069489/Highstock-plus-Data-Forge-plus-Yahoo).

 To stay up-to-date I recommend that you clone or fork [the GitHub repo](https://github.com/codecapers/highstock-yahoo-demo).
 You can also [download an up-to-date zip of the code](https://github.com/codecapers/highstock-yahoo-demo/archive/gh-pages.zip) from GitHub.